push-based/nx-verdaccio/docs/motivation.md

 Now you could run `nx run my-lib-e2e:e2e` which would start the server publish and install, executes the tests and runs the cleanup logic.
 Viola, you have a working e2e setup for your package. 🎉

 But wait!
-There is are MANY caveats with this setup.
-Let's discuss them one by one.
+There are MANY caveats with this setup.
+We mentioned them already in the beginning, now let's discuss them one by one.

-## File system changes while running the e2e test
+## Problems

+### 🚪 Isolation of the E2E tests

 The following file tree is a result of running our e2e setup.
-It is particular bad as it interfere with your local package manager configuration.
+It is particular bad as it interfere with your local package manager configuration as well as conflicts with other tests if not run in sequence.

 ```sh
 User/